replicatedhq/replicated-docs/docs/enterprise/installing-general-requirements.md

 ## Private Registry Requirements

 A private image registry is required for air gap installations.
 For air gap installations in existing clusters, you must provide credentials for a compatible private registry during installation.
-For air gap installations in embedded clusters, the kURL installer automatically uses the registry add-on to meet the private registry requirement.
+For air gap installations in kURL clusters, the kURL installer automatically uses the registry add-on to meet the private registry requirement.
 For more information, see [Registry Add-on](https://kurl.sh/docs/add-ons/registry) in the kURL documentation.

 Private registry settings can be changed at any time.
 For more information, see [Using Private Registries](image-registry-settings).